Brexit: Advice for our sailors

 In the event of a "no deal Brexit", UK registered EHIC's will no longer be valid.
 It is important that whenever and wherever you travel that you have adequate travel insurance which covers your specific needs especially when sailing.
 You should have this in place anyway from the time you pay your deposit.

 We always suggest this specialist cover and have been assured by the provider (MPI) that their cover will remain the same.

 Advice on travel insurance can be found here.

 It is likely that in a “no deal” scenario that UK Driving Licence holders wanting to drive in the EU, may need to apply for the relevant International Driving Permit.

 These cost £5.50 and are available directly from the Post Office.
 The Government has extended the network of Post Offices where you can apply for an International Driving Permit, find your nearest branch here.

 Although you are on a sailing holiday, sometimes people decide to use a day of their holiday to explore the area by road.
-So, even though you may not think that a driving license is necessary it might be something that you want to consider before travelling.
+So, even though you may not think that a driving licence is necessary it might be something that you want to consider before travelling.

 More information is available here.